How long does counselling take?

 How do I know if you are the right counsellor for me?

 I believe the therapeutic relationship we form together is absolutely crucial to successful counselling.
 That is why I offer a low cost introductory session to get a sense of how we might get along together.
 This will hopefully help you decide whether to counselling with me is the right choice for you.

 How much does it cost?

-Each fifty minute session is £45.
+Each fifty minute session is £45 for individuals, and £50 for relationship counselling.
 Please contact me about student rates and concessions.
 I offer a low cost introductory session for £25.

 Are you qualified?